-California sues oil giants, alleging climate risks deception: NYT
+California Sues Oil Giants, Alleging Climate Risks Deception: Nyt

 "Oil and gas company executives have known for decades that reliance on fossil fuels would cause these catastrophic results, but they suppressed that information from the public and policymakers by actively pushing out disinformation on the topic," the 135-page complaint reads, according to the Times.

 "Their deception caused a delayed societal response to global warming.
-And their misconduct has resulted in tremendous costs to people, property, and natural resources, which continue to unfold each day."
+And their misconduct has resulted in tremendcosts to people, property, and natural resources, which continue to unfold each day."

 Since the current wave of environmental litigation against fossil fuel firms began around 2017, the industry has sought to avoid state trials on procedural grounds.

-The lawsuits are modeled on successful cases against Big Tobacco as well as against the pharmaceutical industry over the proliferation of opioids.
+The lawsuits are modeled on successful cases against Big Tobaas well as against the pharmaceutical industry over the proliferation of opioids.